AdaGold/video-store-api/README.md

 - `checkout_date`
 - `due_date`

-## Optionals
+## Going Further
-These really are optional - if you've gotten here and you have time left, that means you're moving speedy fast!
+These really are **optional** - if you've gotten here and you have time left, that means you're moving speedy fast!

 ### Query Parameters
 Any endpoint that returns a list should accept 3 _optional_ [query parameters](http://guides.rubyonrails.org/action_controller_overview.html#parameters):